 The key marketing materials you will need are as follows:

-- Logo: Spend some time developing a good logo for your tea business.
+- Logo: Spend some time developing a good logo for your tea shop.
 Your logo will be printed on company stationery, business cards, marketing materials and so forth.
 The right logo can increase customer trust and awareness of your brand.

 - Website: Likewise, a professional tea business website provides potential customers with information about the products you offer, your company’s history, and contact information.
 Importantly, remember that the look and feel of your website will affect how customers perceive you.